VladimirMarkelov/clui/docs/widget.md

 1. Title/text/caption: `SetTitle(string)`
 1. Disable or enable widget - `SetEnable(bool)`.
 Disabled controls usually has its own look and does not respond to mouse and keyboard events
 1. Activate control - `SetActive(bool)`.
 A Window can has only one active widget at a time, so `SetActive` deactivates previously activated control before activating a new one
+1. Tab control: `SetTabStop(bool)`.
+Sets if the control can be selected by pressing TAB key or the control is skipped while traversing widgets with keyboard.
+In any case the widget can be selected with mouse
+1. Layout type: `SetPack(PackType)`.
+Sets packing direction of widget children - Horizontal or Vertical
+1. Space between the first(or last) child and widget edge: `SetPaddings(identX, identY)`
+1. Space between children: `SetGaps(gapX, gapY)`
+1. Set scaling mode: `SetScale(scale)`.
+The function defines the widget behavior when its parent is resizing.
+You can forbid widget resizing by setting scale to `Fixed` or you can set the scaling coefficient.
+Please read more about scaling in the next section
+1. Text align: `SetAlign(Align)`.
+Sets alignment for the widget caption.
+The property is applied to widgets that do not allow to edit its content: text of `Label`, caption of `Frame` etc. Multiline and editable widgets(`EditField`, `TextView` etc) does not use the property.
+As for `TableView` - each of its column has its own alignment
+1. Basic widget colors: `SetTextColor(Color)` and `SetBackColor(Color)`.
+It is default colors to display a widget content (see below in section 'Title color tags' a bit more about default color usage).
+There is a special color `Default` that is set bt default for each widget: if you set widget color to `Default` the widget will use colors from current theme(it works only for standard widget included into the library).
+So, for simple application you do not need to set colors - the library does it for you

+#### Methods that do not follow rule of method naming (since they are not often used)
+1. Active widget colors.
+Set it with `SetActiveTextColor(Color)` and `SetActiveBackColor(Color)` but read with `ActiveColors() (textColor, backColor)`.
+There are some widgets that a user can interact while those widgets are active.
+E.g, only active `EditField` can be modified, only active `Button` can be pressed with key Space.
+Setting your own active color for a widget may help to indentify an active widget easier.
+And as in basic color case you can use `Default` color if you are fine with the colors provided by current theme - default theme has active colors different from basic ones

 ### How scaling works
 Every container has its starting size that calculated as maximum of two values: its minimal size and sum of minimal sizes of its children.
 When the container changes its size then a layout manager does children resizing: